Kurento/kurento/source/dev/dev_guide.rst

    # You can also send the SIGSEGV signal to simulate a segmentation fault:
    # sudo kill -SIGSEGV "$(pgrep -f kurento-media-server)"

-   # Obtain an execution backtrace
+   # Obtain an execution backtrace.
    (gdb) backtrace

-   # Change to an interesting frame and get all details
+   # Change to an interesting frame and get all details.
    (gdb) frame 3
    (gdb) info frame
    (gdb) info args
    (gdb) info locals

-   # Quit GDB and return to the shell
+   # Quit GDB and return to the shell.
    (gdb) quit

 Explaining GDB usage is out of scope for this documentation, but just note one thing: in the above text, ``frame 3`` is **just an example**; depending on the case, the backtrace needs to be examined first to decide which frame number is the most interesting.
 Typically (but not always), the interesting frame is the first one that involves Kurento's own code instead of 3rd-party code.